 - Strategic Risk: Risk includes the risk of missed business opportunities, non-achievement of corporate or Company strategy and impact on competitive positioning and the value of the Company brand.
 It includes the risks: of making strategic decisions that do not add value; that environmental conditions prevent the strategy from being executed; that distributed leadership does not execute the strategy effectively or consistently; of a diminution of the reputation of the Company; and of having inadequate crisis response management. - Emerging Risks: Emerging risk is defined as newly developing or changing risks which are difficult to quantify and which may have a major impact on the organisation.
-The Company operates a group wide emerging risk identification process which captures and assesses the potential impact and appropriate actions necessary to manage emerging risks. - Group Risk: Risks to the Company arising specifically from being a part of a wider corporate group, including but not limited to the risk of reputational impairment or of loss of support, both financial and operational, from the group.
-Group risk is mitigated through the application of strong controls and a consistent risk management framework, including risk limits, across all entities in the group.
+The Company operates a group wide emerging risk identification process which captures and assesses the potential impact and appropriate actions necessary to manage emerging risks. - Group Risk: Risks to the Company arising specifically from being a part of a wider corporate group, including but not limited to the risk of reputational impairment or of loss of support, both financial and operational, from the Group.
+Group risk is mitigated through the application of strong controls and a consistent risk management framework, including risk limits, across all entities in the Group.
 This helps mitigate any material impairment to the group's financial position, brand and reputation. - Conduct Risk: Conduct risk is defined as the risk that the Company fails to pay appropriate regard to the interest of its customers and/or fails to treat them fairly at all times.
-Conduct risk is managed through the application of strong internal controls, compliance policies and procedures, Product Oversight Group and through the monitoring of various conduct risk metrics by the Operations Committee and Risk & Compliance Committee. - Climate Change: The Company considers climate change to be a material risk for the organisation and has taken a multi-faceted, strategic approach to climate change risk assessment and management, as described below.
-The following are key elements of climate change risk facing the Company: - Physical risk involves the risk that arise in the frequency and severity of natural catastrophes due to climate change may lead to an increase in insurance payments, leading to a possible deterioration in underwriting results, which may make it difficult to provide insurance that meets profitability requirements. - Transition risk involves the risk associated with the transition to a decarbonized society.
-Technological progress or the introduction of stricter laws and regulations aimed at transitioning toward a decarbonised society could result in structural changes to industries.
-Such an outcome could lead to changes in investment assets.
+Conduct risk is managed through the application of strong internal controls, compliance policies and procedures, Product Oversight Group and through the monitoring of various conduct risk metrics by the Operations Committee and Risk & Compliance Committee. - Climate Change: The Company has taken a multi-faceted, strategic approach to climate change risk assessment and management, as described below.
+The following are key elements of climate change risk facing the Company: - Physical risk involves the risk that that shifts in the frequency and severity of natural catastrophes due to climate change may lead to an increase in insurance payments, leading to a possible deterioration in underwriting results.
+The Company considers this a prospective and material risk. - Progress or the introduction of stricter laws and regulations aimed at transitioning toward a decarbonised society could result in structural changes to many industries.
+Transition risk could also have an impact on the value of the Company's investment assets.
+It also introduces reputational risk if

-- Liability risk is the risk of casualty insurance claims activity from clients who may have contributed to climate change or failed to ensure that their companies were sufficiently protected from the effects of climate change. - Reputational risk is the risk that the Company suffers a financial impact as a result of reputational damage resulting from physical and/or liability risk and the failure to adequately address climate change.
+- the Company fails to adequately address the energy transition.
+The Company considers this a prospective and material risk. - Liability risk is the risk of casualty insurance claims activity from clients who may have contributed to climate change or failed to ensure that their companies were sufficiently protected from the effects of climate change.
+The Company considers this both a prospective and retrospective risk; the latter in the form of reserve risk for its liability classes of business.
+The Company monitors and manages this risk through its reserving process and does not believe it to be a material risk for the Company.